 Another thing to consider: Often, when we’re running or engaging in other types of aerobic exercise, we breathe through the mouth rather than the nose, bypassing the built-in filter that the nasal passages provide and exposing the lungs to more pollutants.

 Does that mean you shouldn’t exercise outdoors in polluted areas?

-Some studies on pollution and exercise have found conflicting results.
+How to Exercise Safely When Air Quality is Poor: Some studies on pollution and exercise have found conflicting results.
 In a 2016 study, for example, researchers examined the health effects of walking and cycling around town in different levels of air pollution.

 They found that the benefits of physical activity far outweighed the risks of air pollution under all but the most extreme conditions.
 The scientists still agreed, however, that avoiding busy streets and walking in parks or other green spaces was a good idea, and would likely create more health benefits.
 However, they stated that exercise is so important to health, that choosing to walk or bike is still preferable over choosing to drive.

 Danish researchers came to a similar conclusion after they examined physical activity and air pollution in elderly urban residents.
 They looked at data from more than 50,000 people aged 50 to 65 between 1993 and 2010, examining their physical activity levels and their exposure to air pollution.